Webmecanik/mautic-pipedrive-bundle/README.md

 Map you contact ans company fields according to your data exchange expectations.
 Be sure to respect field format and field constraint values.

 ### Delete contacts reciprocity
-By enabling this feature, anytime you delete a contact in Mautic or in Pipedrive, the deletion will be applied in the other application.
+By enabling this feature, deletion of contacts will be synchronized between systems.
+The synchronization happens through:
+- Webhook notifications (immediate)
+- Regular sync operations (periodic)

-**⚠️ Be extremely careful using this feature.**
+**⚠️ Be extremely careful using this feature as deletions are permanent.**

 ### Sync. owners
 You can enable the synchronisation of contacts and companies owners.